Buen Provecho – Top Ten La Paz Restaurants

 Capuchino – Melchor Ocampo and Nicolas Bravo (one block up from Malecón)

 This restaurant has laidback ambiance and service and several vegetarian and vegan options.
 Breakfast for 50 pesos are tasty but the portions aren’t that big – the refills of strong coffee make up for the portion sizes.
 Capuchino hosts Cineclub movie nights on Mondays.

 Restaurante Gran Sueño – Gran Sueño Beach Resort (end of Highway 286)

 This makes for a fantastic day trip, about an hour drive from La Paz.
 There is a small guard shack on the right just past the highway cattle grate and where the pavement ends.
 Tell the guard you are eating at the restaurant and he will let you pass.
-The food here is excellent, the portions are very generous, and the service is attentive and friendly, and the whole experience is a great value.
-Cool off in the pool and play pinball and video games upstairs beside the huge model train railway.
+The food here is excellent, the portions are very generous, and the service is attentive and friendly.
+The whole experience is a great value.
+After lunch, cool off in the infinity pool.
+Or, play pinball and vintage arcade video games upstairs beside the huge model train railway.
 Bahia de los Muertos has spectacular snorkeling along and around the reefs that flank the beautiful beach at the Gran Sueño Resort – especially at the south end.

 Michoacana Helado – Alvaro Obregon and 16 de Septiembre

 No visit to the La Paz Malecón is complete without enjoying some ice cream while watching local families stroll along the waterfront.
 Located right across from the main gazebo plaza on the malecón, it’s a great way to relax and cool off after a hot and tiring day seeing the sights La Paz has to offer.